alptugan/ofxKorgNanoKontrol/README.md

 Dependencies
 --------
-ofxMidi - download the existing tag from <https://github.com/danomatika/ofxMidi/tree/0.8.4>
+1. ofxMidi - download the existing tag from <https://github.com/danomatika/ofxMidi/tree/0.8.4>

-ofxKorgNanoKontrol is developped with of-0.84 and not tested with other releases of openframeworks
+2. ofxKorgNanoKontrol is developped with of-0.84 and not tested with other releases of openframeworks

+3. If you get failed build messages related with MIDI libs, you should add system CoreMIDI framework.
+Click [here](https://vimeo.com/124147456) to see how to add.

 todo
 -------------
-1. Example files
-2. basic gui
-3. tests on other platforms
+1. tests on other platforms
-4. feedbacks from users
+2. feedbacks from users